 Don’t forget to make sure you have your hair looking your best for your selfies!
 Check out my post on the best Travel Hair Dryer with Diffuser.

 One of the key things to do in Riga is to explore the old town.
-Like many old towns in Europe, Riga’s old town is extremely photogenic.
-There are some key Riga tourist attractions that you must visit and photograph to have the whole Riga experience.
+Like many old towns in Europe, Riga’s old town is extremely photogenic and there are loads of places to go in Riga old town.
+There are some key Riga tourism attractions that you must visit and photograph to have the whole Riga experience.

 1. House of the Blackheads

 This House of the Blackheads was originally built in the 14th century for the Brotherhood of Blackheads.
 This was a guild for unmarried merchants, shipowners and foreigners in Riga.
-The building was bombed in WW2 and then fully destroyed during the Soviet regime.
+The House of the Blackheads was bombed in WW2 and then fully destroyed during the Soviet regime.
 It was rebuilt between 1995 and 1999.
-Today it is the home to the tourism office and the site of many photos!
+Today it is the home to the tourism office and a Riga must-see photo spot!

 2. The Viewing Area at St Peter’s Church

 St Peter’s Church can be traced back to the 12th century and its spire is a symbol of Riga.
-The tower has one of the best views in Riga.
-Head into the church (a paid ticket is required) and walk up 3 flights of stairs to the elevator.
+Seeing the old town from its tower is one of the top 10 things to do in Riga.
+Head into St Peter’s church (a paid ticket is required) and walk up 3 flights of stairs to the elevator.
 This will whisk you up to the viewing platform and some rather stunning 360-degree views of Riga.

 3. Narrowest Street in Riga